Frank L. Lewis: Career

 Lewis served as an officer in the US Navy from 1971 to 1977, serving as navigator and executive efficer before retiring as commanding officer, USS Salinan (ATF-161).
 Following his doctoral degree, he was appointed as assistant professor at Georgia Tech in 1981.
 He was promoted to associate professor in 1986, and to professor in 1990.
 He left Georgia Institute of Technology in the same year and joined the University of Texas at Arlington in 1990 as professor of electrical engineering, Moncrief-O'Donnell Endowed Chair, and head of Advanced Controls and Sensors Group at UTA Research Institute (UTARI).

 Lewis held industry appointments at Texas Nuclear Company and Columbia Scientific Company, in 1969 and 1970, respectively.
 He was a microprocessor design technician at Colonial Pipeline Company in 1970.
 From 1983 till 1987, he served as a consultant in aircraft adaptive controls at Lockheed Advanced Research Organization, Atlanta, Georgia.

 He serves as an editor and editor-in-chief of journals and book series including Taylor and Francis Book Series on Automation & Control Engineering, Transactions of the Institute of Measurement and Control, and Journal of Control Theory Technology.
 He is also a founder of International Symposium on Autonomous Systems (ISAS).
 He is a Founding Chair of the Mediterranean Control Association.

 Research

 Lewis has made seminal contributions in the design of engineering automatic feedback controllers since 1983.
-He is Ranked at position 89 worldwide, 63 in the US, and 3 in Texas of all scientists in Computer Science and Electronics, by Guide2Research (2021).
+He is Ranked as number 23 in the world and 12 in the USA of all scientists in Electronics and Electrical Engineering by Research.com.
 He made fundamental contributions in fields including cooperative multi-agent distributed systems, Reinforcement Learning in Control, Intelligent Control, Nonlinear Control Systems, Robot System Control, Robust and Adaptive Control, Aircraft Control systems, Discrete-Event Systems, Manufacturing Process Control and Scheduling.
 He has written more than 420 journal papers and 20 books.